Generic Name: fentanyl (nasal) (FEN tan il)

 What other drugs will affect fentanyl nasal?

-Taking this medicine with other drugs that make you sleepy or slow your breathing can cause dangerous or life-threatening side effects.
-Ask your doctor before taking fentanyl nasal with a sleeping pill, narcotic pain medicine, muscle relaxer, or medicine for anxiety, depression, or seizures.
+Using this medicine with other drugs that make you sleepy or slow your breathing can cause dangerous or life-threatening side effects.
+Ask your doctor before taking a sleeping pill, a sedative or tranquilizer, other narcotic pain medicine, muscle relaxer, or medicine for anxiety, depression, or seizures.

 More about Lazanda (fentanyl)